ArthurNobr/Arthurnobr/README.md

 :books: I’m currently learning Java and Spring Boot.

-:mortar_board: Graduating in System for Internet at University of Sciences of Alagoas.
+:mortar_board: Graduating in System for Internet at University of Health of Sciences of Alagoas.

 ## Language and Tools:
 <div>